-The bill requires that the registration form include the current fixed address of the offender or delinquent child.
+The act requires that the registration form include the current fixed address of the offender or delinquent child.
 If the residence address is not to a fixed address, the offender or delinquent child must include in the registration a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
-Until the offender or the delinquent child has a fixed residence address, the offender or delinquent child is subject to the change of address requirements under the SORN Law.
-Under current law, the registration form must include the current residence address of the offender or delinquent child.
+Until the offender or the delinquent child has a fixed residence address, the offender or delinquent child is subject to the change of address requirements under the SORN Law.4 Prior law required the registration form to include the current residence address of the offender or delinquent child.5